olivierfriard/boris_docs/observations.rst

 The main window during a live observation will look like this:

 .. image:: images/observation_live.png
-   :width: 100%
+   :width: 16cm

 See the `Live observations`_ section to start coding.

-Media based observation
-............................................................................................................................................
+Observation from media file(s) ............................................................................................................................................

-Click on the **Media** tab to make an observation based on one or more media files.
+Click on the **Observation from media file(s)** radio button to create an observation based on one or more media files.

 .. image:: images/media_files_tab_empty.png
    :alt: Media files tab
-   :width: 80%
+   :width: 16cm

-The **Media** tab contains 2 tabs: **Media files** and **Data files**.
+The **Observation from media file(s)** tab contains 2 tabs: **Media files** and **Data files**.

-Click the **Media files** tab and add one or more media files using the **Add media** or **Add media without path** button.
+Click the **Media files** tab and add one or more media files using the **Add media** button.
+You have 3 options:

-The **Add media without path** button allow you to not store the path of your media file(s) in the BORIS project file.
+* **with absolute path**: the whole media file path will be recorded in the project

-In this case the media file(s) must be in the same directory than the BORIS project file to be found.
-This option is useful if you are working with various computers on the same project file(s).
+* **with relative path**: the media file path will be recorded relatively to the position of the BORIS project file (the directory of the BORIS project file must be included).
+This option is useful if you have to have to move your BORIS project file on another computer.

+* **from directory with absolute path**: all the media file found in the directory will be added to the playlist (the whole media file path will be recorded in the project)

+* **from directory with relative path**: all the media file found in the directory will be added to the playlist (the relative media file path will be recorded in the project)

+..
 If you want to remove the media file paths of an entire project see `Removing path of media files`_.

-The **Add all media from directory** and **Add all media from dir without path** allow to add all media files found in a directory to the playlist.